 If you what to talk more about chapter 7 or chapter 13 bankruptcy or reaffirmation of debt please feel free to give me a call or email me directly at email@example.com

 Consultation are always free at the Law Office of Doug Dern.
 We are a debt relief agency.
 We help people file for bankruptcy under the United States Bankruptcy Code.
+So if you are wondering can I keep my car in a chapter 7 give me a call.
+Right now I am doing phone consultations.
+So if you live in Brighton or White Lake Charter township, or Howell Michigan just know that you can keep your car and house in a chapter 7 bankruptcy.

 This video explains the reaffirmation agreement in a Chapter 7 Bankruptcy.